-The SEPEA study is a major epidemiological study of first episode psychosis in East Anglia.
+The SEPEA study is a major epidemiological study of first-episode psychosis in East Anglia.
 The study seeks to understand more about the underlying social aetiology of psychotic disorders in rural communities.
-Dr Kirkbride is currently seeking psychiatric trainees interested in developing their research skills, in particular regard to undertaking research-based diagnoses using a computerised diagnostic tool known as OPCRIT.
+Dr Kirkbride is currently seeking psychiatric trainees interested in developing their research skills, in particular, regard to undertaking research-based diagnoses using a computerized diagnostic tool known as OPCRIT.
 Psychiatric trainees will be provided full training to use this system before using it to make research-based diagnoses from participants taking part in the study.
-For more details, please contact James.

 Dr Rashid Zaman

 Dr Zaman is interested in the following research projects:

 - Genomics/Biomarkers in First Episode Psychosis with Bahn Group, Institute of Biotechnology, University of Cambridge.
 Ongoing in Bedford and Luton